Patria (novel)

-Patria (2016) is a novel by the Spanish writer Fernando Aramburu, published by Tusquets Eds.
+Patria ("Homeland") is a 2016 novel by the Spanish writer Fernando Aramburu, published by Tusquets Eds.
 The story takes place in the Basque Country, at the time when ETA declared disbandment.

 Plot

 The novel delves into the world of murderers, their victims and the family context of both.
 The story begins when ETA definitively abandons its armed struggle.
-A widow, Bittori, goes to the cemetery to visit the grave of her husband who had been killed by ETA.
+A widow, Bittori, goes to the cemetery to visit the grave of her husband, Txato, who had been killed by ETA.
 Given the new situation, she decides to return to the house and the town where they had lived before the attack.

 Reception

 The book was very popular and was widely discussed in the Basque Country.

 In Spanish it has been read by more than one million readers, and has been translated into English (as Homeland, Pantheon Publishers 2019), German (with 80,000 books sold), Italian (60,000 books), Greek, and Catalan.
 More than 12 editions have been published in Spanish.
 It was awarded the 2016 Premio de la Crítica Award, and the 2017 National Narrative Award.